dmbarbour/wikilon/docs/AboutAO.md

 ### Linking Between Dictionaries

-AO evaluation may occur in a context of named dictionaries, which may be accessed via `{%word@dict}`.

-When linking `{%word@dict}`, we additionally rewrite undecorated tokens to include the `@dict` namespace.
-This is the case even when `@dict` names the current dictionary.
-Explicit link structure always preserves the requested dictionary name, even when multiple names refer to the same dictionary.
+AO evaluation occurs in a (frequently empty) context of named dictionaries, which may be accessed via `{%word@dict}`.
+When linking `{%word@dict}`, we will generally rewrite undecorated link tokens to include the `@dict` namespace.
+The exception is if the local word has the same meaning (same deep link structure), in which case we may use the local word.

-Rewriting is not limited to link dependencies like `{%foo} => {%foo@dict}`.
-We will also rewrite value sealing tokens and active debugging gates - any user defined symbols from that namespace.

 ### Arity Annotations